 Another notable trope of this step is a lack of proper parents.
 Think about it: How many heroes do you know of whose parents are either missing, dead, or nonexistent?
 Orphans abound in heroic journeys.

 Luke Skywalker's parents are . . . well, you know.
 And Rey, in the newer Star Wars movies, is obsessed with finding out the truth of her family.

-4. A Simple, Mundane, Boring Life
+3. A Principled but Boring Life

 Many elements of the Ordinary World are obvious.
 Your hero's life is simple, mundane, even boring.
 He or she is often from the countryside, or lives as a stranger in the crowded, soulless metropolitan bustle.